-I am a Doctoral Candidate and Teaching Assistant at Nova School of Business and Economics.
-My main research interest is Applied Microeconomic Theory, focusing particularly on Asymmetric Information and Moral Hazard problems.
+I am an Instructor and TA at Nova School of Business and Economics.
+My main research interests are Corporate Finance and Applied Microeconomic Theory, focusing mostly on Asymmetric Information and Moral Hazard problems.
 In particular, I have worked on Auctions, Contract Theory, and Matching.
-Currently, I am working on a Matching project.

 During my career besides academia, I have worked as Economist and Consultant.
-During my consulting work with Professor Ingemar Dierickx, I developed a deep interest in programming, especially in Java and Matlab/Octave, trying to simplify complex programs to intuitive and easy to set up graphical interfaces.
+During my consulting work at I.D.
+Consulting, I developed a deep interest in programming, especially in Java and Matlab/Octave, trying to simplify complex programs to intuitive and easy to set up graphical interfaces.
 It proved an excellent learning and teaching tool.

 During my free time, I enjoy listening to the Rock and Blues legends, and (attempt) to emulate the big names of past decades with my electric and acoustic guitars.